klapaucius/vector-hashtables/README.md

 ```
 (You will need the `bench-show` tool, which is available from Hackage.)

+You can also see the plots produced from the same numbers in [./charts/readme.md](./charts/readme.md).

 | Benchmark | v.0.1.1.4 (ns) | current (ns) |
 | ----------------------------------------------------------------- | ------------ | ------------ |